New Properties of Triangular Orbits in Elliptic Billiards: Preliminaries: Classic Invariants.

 where $\hat{v}$ is the unit incoming (or outgoing) velocity vector, and

-Consider a starting point $P_1=(x_1,y_1)$ on the boundary of the EB.
-The the exit angle $\alpha$ (measured with respect to the normal at $P_1$) required for the trajectory to close after 3 bounces is given by \cite{ronaldo19,reznik2020-loci}:
+Consider a starting point $P_1=(x_1,y_1)$ on the boundary of the elliptic billiard.
+The the exit angle $\alpha$ (measured with respect to the normal at $P_1$) required for the trajectory to close after 3 bounces is given by \cite{garcia2019-ellipses}: